irtalla/2011-nov9-usf/Project1/README.md

 	target_decision_id references decision
 	}

 A little inelegant, but straightforward enough.
 Two values will be -1, and one value will be a positive integer.
 This can be designated client-side.
-And we don't need more join tables or request types!
+To maintain referential integrity, we will have dummy rows for decision, pitch, draft, author, and editor.

 One interesting observation is that almost every attribute of a pitch is a target for a query.
 This makes sense, as pitches are the main product.
 But it is an interesting observation.